 If you have a wood burning fireplace, make sure that you have the chimney inspected and cleaned each year.
 In addition, if you have a wood burning or gas fireplace, make sure that you protect your home with screens and keep any flammable objects away from the opening of the fireplaces.

 In case of an emergency caused by a heating system, make sure to have a fire extinguisher on hand and a clear path to safety.
-For more information on safety tips for your heating system this winter, or to schedule an appointment to have heating service in Maryland or Washington, DC, call the experts at Michael Bonsby Heating and Air Conditioning.
+For more information on safety tips for your heating system this winter, or to schedule an appointment to have heating service in Maryland or Washington, DC, call the experts at Michael Bonsby HVAC & Plumbing.